CAS 2017_A_5476 IBSF vs Alexander Tretiakov, Elena Nikitina, Mariia Orlova, Olga Potylitsyna, Ilvir Khuzin, Alexander Kasyanov & Aleksei Pushkarev

 January 6, 2017

-Two reports commissioned by WADA, published by Prof Richard McLaren as Independent Person (IP) on 18 July 2016 and 9 December 2016, showed detailed evidences of organised manipulation of some Russian samples collected during the Sochi 2014 Olympic Winter Games.
-The IP reports describe how urine bottles were opened and urine was switched with clean modified urine coming from a “biobank”, and how urine density had to be adjusted to match that recorded on the doping control form (if different at the time of collection) by adding salt to the sample.
+Two reports commissioned by WADA, published by Prof Richard McLaren on 18.07.2016 and 09.12.2016, showed detailed evidences of organised manipulation of some Russian samples collected during the Olympic Winter Games Sochi 2014.
+The reports describe how urine bottles were opened and urine was switched with clean modified urine coming from a “biobank”, and how urine density had to be adjusted to match that recorded on the doping control form (if different at the time of collection) by adding salt to the sample.

 As a result of the McLaren Reports the IOC Oswald Commission started investigations in order to establish the possible liability of individual athletes and to issue any sanctions so that decisions could be taken as far in advance of the 2018 Winter Games as possible.
 In the context of this Commission the IOC decided that all the samples of all Russian athletes who participated in Sochi were re-analysed.
 The re-analysis establish whether there was doping or whether the samples themselves were manipulated.

-Aleksandr Tretiakov is a Russian Athlete competing in the Men's Individual Skeleton Event at the Sochi 2014 Olympic Winter Games.
-In December 2016 the IOC Disciplinary Commission has reported multiple anti-doping rule violations against the Athlete for tampering, conspiracy and use of prohibited substances.
+Elena Nikitina is a Russian Athlete competing in the Women's Individual Skeleton Event at the Sochi 2014 Olympic Winter Games.
+The IOC Disciplinary Commission has reported an anti-doping rule violation against the Athlete and considered the facts and arguments submitted by the Parties.

-Therefore the IOC Disciplinary Commission decides on 11 December 2017 that the Athlete Aleksandr Tretiakov:
+Therfore, pending the issue of a motivated decision, the IOC Disciplinary Commission decides on 22 November 2017 that the Athlete Elena Nikitina:

 1.) is found to have committed anti-doping rule violations pursuant to Article 2 of The International Olympic Committee Anti-Doping Rules applicable to the XXII Olympic Winter Games in Sochi, in 2014;

-2.) is disqualified from the events in which he participated upon the occasion of the XXII Olympic Winter Games in Sochi, in 2014, namely the Men's Individual Skeleton Event, in which he ranked 1st and for which he was awarded a gold medal, a medallist pin and a diploma;
+2.) is disqualified from the event in which she participated upon the occasion of the XXII Olympic Winter Games in Sochi, in 2014, namely the Women’s Individual Skeleton Event, in which she ranked 3rd and for which she was awarded a bronze medal, a medallist pin and a diploma;

-3.) has the medal, the medallist pin and the diploma obtained in the Men's Individual Skeleton Event withdrawn and is ordered to return the same to the International Olympic Committee.
+3.) has the medal, the medallist pin and the diploma obtained in the Women’s Individual Skeleton Event withdrawn and is ordered to return the same to the International Olympic Committee.

 4.)
 The International Bobsleigh and Skeleton Federation is requested to modify the results of the above-mentioned event accordingly and to consider any further action within its own competence.